-Tights season is upon us which means it’s time to spruce up your hosiery collection with warm winter tights, patterned pantyhose to dress up your outfits and cosy opaques for everday use.
+Tights season is upon us which means it’s time to spruce up your hosiery collection with warm tights to keep you cosy and trendy fleece lined tights for the ultimate in super snug yet highly stylish!
 You may be thinking you need to choose warmth over style, but this isn’t the case with The Tight Spot!
-Our collection of warm tights offer comfort, warmth and protection from the elements whilst looking stylish day or night.
+Our collection of cosy fleece tights and wool tughts offer comfort, warmth and protection from the elements whilst looking fashionable day or night.

 Wool Tights